 Men are more likely than women to develop myeloma – we don’t know why.
-In the UK, around six out of ten cases of myeloma (60%) are in men, compared to four out of ten (40%) in women.
+In the UK, on average, seven out of every ten people with myeloma (70%) will be men.

-People with MGUS have a higher risk of developing myeloma – around one in a hundred people with MGUS (1%) go on to develop myeloma each year.
+People with a condition called monoclonal gammopathy of undetermined significance, or MGUS (pronounced em-gus) have a higher risk of developing myeloma – around one in a hundred people with MGUS (1%) go on to develop myeloma each year.

 We have more information about MGUS.